nandininautiyal/Customer-Intent-Project/README.md

 1. Will this visitor buy? (purchase probability + binary prediction)
 2. Which intent bucket do they fall into?
 (Cold / Warm / Hot / Convert)
 3. What should we show them right now? (intervention recommendation via a learned bandit model)

-The entire pipeline runs from raw session data to a live API response in one command.

 ---